-The Hertie School of Governance (Berlin), the SciencesPo School of Public Affairs (Paris), the LUISS School of Government (Rome), together with the Policy Institute at King's College (London) are introducing an intensive learning experience for public policy and management executives in four European capital cities.
+The Hertie School's Executive Education (Berlin), the LUISS School of Government (Rome) and the International School for Government at King's College (London), offer an intensive learning experience for public policy and management executives in three European capital cities.

-Initiated and supported by leading personalities of administration and academia, this programme offers a deeper understanding of policy and management processes in each capital.
-Comprising four 3-day modules in Paris, Berlin, Rome, and London, the programme will contribute to building a network among participants heading for future leadership positions.
+Initiated and supported by leading personalities of administration and academia, this programme offers a deep understanding of policy and management processes in each capital.
+Comprising of three 3-day modules in Rome, Berlin and London, the programme contributes to building a network among participants heading for future leadership positions.

 If the European project is to grow horizontally rather than hierarchically in terms of governance, public administrations and agencies, member states will increasingly be called upon to create effective cross-border ties at policy and operational levels.

-In response to this need, European CAPITALS will provide
+In response to this need, the European CAPITALS programme will provide:

-- an inside view into the machineries of government in France, Germany, the United Kingdom, and Italy
+- An insider’s view on the operations of government in Italy, Germany, the United Kingdom and other European countries,

-- analyses of frontier policy issues relevant to governments across Europe from national, intergovernmental and supranational points of view, and
+- Analyses of current policy issues relevant to governments across Europe,

-- first-hand insights as well as training and peer‐learning opportunities regarding best practices in leadership and management in European administrations.
+- First‐hand insights as well as training and peer‐learning opportunities with regard to best practices in leadership and management in European administrations.

-The Hertie School (Berlin), Sciences Po Paris, and LUISS (Rome), in cooperation with King’s College (London), aim to educate a new generation of policy-makers and public managers by offering a European public policy and management programme called European Capitals.
+The Hertie School (Berlin), LUISS (Rome) and King’s College (London), aim to educate a new generation of policy-makers and public managers by offering a European public policy and management programme called European CAPITALS.
 This programme is intended for executives and high potentials who aspire to become effective, outward-oriented and visionary leaders.
 It is designed to help them learn from other countries’ policy and management experience and to address the main challenges they are facing.

-Despite their long-standing participation in the EU and the fact that all are parliamentary democracies, France, Germany, Italy and the United Kingdom display strong differences as far as the functioning of government is concerned.
-Participation in EU-level coordination is limited to a thin layer of internationalized civil servants whereas the bulk of government bodies remain immersed in legal, institutional and intellectual contexts that remain deeply national.
+Despite their long-standing participation in the EU and the fact that all are parliamentary democracies, Germany, Italy, France and other European countries display strong differences as far as the functioning of government is concerned.
+Coordination at the European level is limited to a thin layer of internationalised civil servants whereas the bulk of government bodies remain immersed in their national legal, institutional and intellectual contexts.

 The programme contributes to building a pan-European network of future leaders by:

-- Focusing on frontier issues and the emerging challenges all public and private organizations have to deal with, but still struggle to address;
+- Focusing on current policy issues and the emerging challenges all public and private organisations face;

-- Building on the skills of the participants to turn the programme into a cross-country management and policy lab.
+- Building on participants' skills to turn the programme into a cross-country management and policy lab.

-The four country modules to be held in Paris, Berlin, London, and Rome will offer practical relevance and state-of-the-art curriculum design including
+The three country modules to be held in Rome, Berlin and London, will offer practical insights and a state-of-the-art curriculum , including:

 - Peer-learning: participants are co-producers of knowledge, co-designers of the process, and co-creators of the outcome.